poni-henry/picoCTF_2023_WriteUps/General Skills/Permissions.md

 Secure Shell is used to connect to servers, make changes, perform uploads and exit, either using tools or  directly through the terminal.
 SSH keys can be employed to automate access to servers and often are used in   scripts, backup systems and configuration management tools [[2]](https://www.techtarget.com/searchsecurity/definition/Secure-Shell) .

+Need to add information about directories
+Need to add information about permissions
 In this challenge The ssh connection enables the user to remotely access the servers and perform some limited  actions they have permission to execute.
-You can use the webshell or puTTy to make the ssh connection and do this challenge.
+You can use the webshell on the picoCTF page or puTTy to make the ssh connection and do this challenge.

 ## Steps
 1. **Step One: Make an ssh connection to the remote computer.**